-Giles and I went to an open air play with friends at the weekend.
-I took a V healthy picnic including this tasty potato salad.
+Picnic envy Giles and I went to an open air play with friends at the weekend.
+I took a V healthy picnic including this tasty potato salad (opens in new tab).

 The reason it's on the lows column is because our friends opened up their not-so-healthy picnic full of Kettle Chips, full-fat dips and chocolate!
 Grrrr!